likicv/usysml-test-cases/README.md

 for the implementation of the SysML v2 specification.
-The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would facilitate consideration, clarification, or strengthening of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and possibly raise any issues for consideration.**
+The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would assist in the clarification or strengthening of the SysML v2 specification.
+**The uSysML project aims to generate specific test cases, associated discussion, and possibly raise any issues for consideration.**

 To view the test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).